cmartinezal/REST-API/README.md

 This project establishes a REST API with JWT (JSON Web Token) authentication to manage superheroes, superpowers, and users.

+A RESTful API is an interface that two computer systems use to exchange information securely over the internet.
+Most business applications have to communicate with other internal and third-party applications to perform various tasks.
+Some examples include:

+- Social media sites like Twitter, Facebook use REST APIs to integrate with third-party applications and allow posting updates.
+- Ridesharing apps like Uber and Lyft use REST APIs to coordinate cars, obtain maps, fares and location data.
+- Video, music streaming through Netflix, Spotify use REST APIs to get info on media files from servers.

+### RESTful service

+A RESTful service is a web service that follows the Representational State Transfer (REST) architectural style.
+RESTful services are designed to work well on the web and are built on the HTTP protocol.
+They use a client/server architecture and a standardized interface and protocol to exchange resource representations between clients and servers.

 RESTful services often use a consistent set of HTTP methods (e.g., GET, POST, PUT, DELETE) to manage resources.

 - GET retrieves data